YPandas/CSM151B_P2/report.md

 ### CRC Hash

 In CS 32, prof. Smallberg has mentioned a hash algorithm called CRC.
-Due to the simplicity, it has become my first tought.
+Due to the simplicity, it has become my first thought.
 After some tweaking, it does the job.

 The CRC hash works by iteratively computing the XOR result of the currenct hash with the incoming byte, then mapping it using a polynomial function to obtain